 Rhinebeck is a very small village located in the state of New York.
 With a population of 2,609 people and three constituent neighborhoods, Rhinebeck is the 496th largest community in New York.
-Rhinebeck has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Rhinebeck has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Housing costs in Rhinebeck are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New York.